Bill Freehan: Career statistics

 In his 15-year career, Freehan played in 1,774 games with 1,591 hits in 6,073 at bats for a .262 batting average along with 241 doubles, 200 home runs, 758 RBI, and a .340 on-base percentage.
 In addition to his home runs and total bases, his .412 slugging percentage and totals of 1,591 hits, 706 runs and 476 extra base hits all put him among the top five AL catchers to that time.
 His batting totals are particularly remarkable in light of the fact offense was at a low throughout the sport during his career, with a decided advantage toward pitchers.
 Freehan led all AL catchers in fielding percentage four times (1965, 1966, 1970, 1973).
 He also ranked sixth in American League history with 114 times being hit by a pitch.
 Freehan caught more games than any other player in Tigers' team history.
 In his book, The Bill James Historical Baseball Abstract, baseball historian Bill James ranked Freehan 12th all-time among major league catchers.

 Freehan held the major league record for highest career fielding percentage (.9933) until 2002, when Dan Wilson broke his record.
 In 1973 and 1974 he surpassed Yogi Berra to become the AL's all-time leader in putouts and total chances; he broke Johnny Roseboro's major league marks in 1975.
 Bob Boone broke Freehan's major league mark of 10,734 career total chances in 1987, and Gary Carter surpassed his putouts total of 9,941 in 1988; Carlton Fisk broke his AL records in 1989 (total chances) and 1990 (putouts).
 Freehan caught 114 shutouts during his career, ranking him 18th all-time among major league catchers.

-In 1969, Freehan penned "Behind the Mask", a diary-type recording of his thoughts and experiences as seen from the catcher's perspective.
+During the 1969 season, Freehan penned Behind the Mask, a diary-type recording of his thoughts and experiences as seen from the catcher's perspective that saw publication in 1970.
 He and pitcher Mickey Lolich started 324 games as a battery, at the time more than any other duo since 1900, and a record that stood until Adam Wainwright and Yadier Molina of the St. Louis Cardinals broke it in 2022.